enso-org/enso-archive/doc/design/notes-on-enso-syntax-and-semantics.md

 The reason that the version with only the type is useful is that it means that anonymous typesets subsume the uses for tuples.

-> The actionables for this section are as follows:
->
-> - Create examples of why anonymous typeset syntax is useful.
-> - Decide if we want to support anonymous typesets.

 #### Typeset Projections (Lenses)
 In order to work efficiently with typesets, we need the ability to seamlessly